Dr. Shahbazian Is A Board Certified Pain Management Doctor

 Patients receiving opioid-based treatments are required to review our clinic’s guidelines, which can be found in our

-Interventional & Regenerative Pain Management in Newport Beach
+Interventional & Regenerative Pain Management in Newport Beach and Orange County

 OC Regenerative & Pain Center provides board-certified interventional pain management and regenerative therapies for complex spine and joint conditions in Newport Beach and Orange County.
 Treatment plans are individualized and based on clinical evaluation and current medical standards.